 The other nice thing about making chai at home is you can use whatever milk you like.
 Dairy milk (I personally prefer whole milk), soy milk, oat milk, coconut milk…it’s all up to you!

 Heat your desired amount of chai concentrate in the mug of your choice.
-Gently heat your desired milk, then use a milk frother to foam the milk before pouring it over the concentrate.
+Gently heat your desired milk, then use a milk frother to froth the hot milk before pouring it over the concentrate.

 I like to sprinkle a little cinnamon on top for some extra flavor and to make it look pretty.
 And voila!
 A homemade chai latte!